 - Estimated investment income for the year

 - Unspent granting funds from the previous year, both those designated for individual catchments and those that are currently unallocated

-- Estimated rescinded or recovered funds for the upcoming year
+- Rescinded or recovered funds for the prior year

 - The difference between the previous year’s forecasted and actual investment income amounts